truvhq/quickstart/README.md

 Once you have entered your credentials and moved to the next screen, you have succesfully done your first verification.

-The API call will be done and the data will be loaded into the fields of the form.
+The API call will be executed and the data will be loaded into the fields of the form.

 ## No verification